MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-reporting-to-app.md

 8. In App Designer select Save, and then select Publish.

-Now the app displays a Reports area where app users can view and run the available reports as well as create new reports by selecting **New** to open the report wizard.
+Now the app displays a Reports area where app users can view, run, assign, share, and edit the reports they have permission to as well as create new reports using the report wizard.

 ![Report view](media/report-feature-in-app.png)